appcelerator-archive/titanium-code-processor/README.md

 }
 ```

-## Running as part of the Titanium CLI
+## Running as Part of the Titanium CLI

 **Note:** This information is outdated and will only work with the version 0.1.x, the code processor that shipped with SDK 3.0